MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 *a) Corporation Personnel designated "Kill on Sight" (KoS) may be terminated at any time by any Corporation Personnel.*

-*i) All personnel within the Department of Operations and personnel ranking CL-X reserve the ability to designate personnel "Kill on Sight".*
+*i) All personnel within the Department of Operations, Facility Directors, and personnel ranking CL-X reserve the ability to designate personnel "Kill on Sight".*

-*ii) Personnel within the Department of Operations and personnel ranking CL-O or above may not be designated "Kill on Sight" except by order of the Overwatch Council.*
+*ii) Operations Personnel, Administrative Personnel, and Executive Personnel may not be designated "Kill on Sight" except by order of the Overwatch Council.*

 ## Section 3: On-Site Command
 > The following section defines the hierarchy of authority while On-Site in terms of commands, permissions, and access.